emac-utd/ad-hoc/README.md

-#mobilelab-flavored ad-ade#
+#Ad-Hoc#

-Our ad-ade is a browser extension to replace blacklisted material with user-determined content.
+Ad-Hoc is a browser extension to replace blacklisted material with user-determined content.

 Extensions can be built using the included rakefile.
-Only Firefox tested so far.
+Currently only works in Firefox.

 ##Attributions##
 Forked from [ad-ade](https://github.com/philippbosch/ad-ade)